jyotibabasahebyadav-eaton/zephyr/samples/net/dns_resolve/README.rst

 Overview
 ********

-The DNS resolver sample application implements a basic DNS resolver according to RFC 1035.
-Supported DNS answers are IPv4/IPv6 addresses and CNAME.

-If a CNAME is received, the DNS resolver will create another DNS query.
-The number of additional queries is controlled by the DNS_RESOLVER_ADDITIONAL_QUERIES Kconfig variable.

-For more information about DNS configuration variables, see:
-:file:`subsys/net/lib/dns/Kconfig`.
-The DNS resolver API can be found at :file:`include/net/dns_resolve.h`.
-The sample code can be found at:
-:file:`samples/net/dns_resolve`.
+This application will setup IP address for the device, and then try to resolve various hostnames according to how the user has configured the system.

+- If IPv4 is enabled, then A record for ``www.zephyrproject.org`` is resolved.
+- If IPv6 is enabled, then AAAA record for ``www.zephyrproject.org`` is resolved.
+- If mDNS is enabled, then ``zephyr.local`` name is resolved.

 Requirements
 ************

-- :ref:`networking with Qemu <networking_with_qemu>`
+- :ref:`networking_with_host`

 - screen terminal emulator or equivalent.

-- For the Arduino 101 board, the ENC28J60 Ethernet module is required.
+- For most boards without ethernet, the ENC28J60 Ethernet module is required.

 - dnsmasq application.
 The dnsmasq version used in this sample is: